turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 1. Load() <br/>
 Intended for loading resources before the first time the RenderPath will be used.
 It will be callsed by [LoadingScreen](#loadingscreen) to load resources in the background.
 2. Start() <br/>
-Start will always be called when a RenderPath is activated by the MainComponent
+Start will always be called when a RenderPath is activated by the `Application`
 3. Stop() <br/>
-Stop will be always called when the current RenderPath was the active one in MainComponent, but an other one was activated.
+Stop will be always called when the current RenderPath was the active one in `Application`, but an other one was activated.

 ### RenderPath2D
 [[Header]](../../WickedEngine/RenderPath2D.h) [[Cpp]](../../WickedEngine/RenderPath2D.cpp)